ServiceStack/ServiceStackVS/react-desktop-apps-ts.md

 #### Enabling Auto Updates using GitHub
 To use GitHub for your releases of your Windows application updates, we need to have source committed to an accessible GitHub project.

-A few things should be added to the **default Visual Studiom .gitignore** before we commit a new project.
+A few things should be added to the **default Visual Studio .gitignore** before we commit a new project.
 Ensure the following is in your .gitignore file.

 ```
 node_modules/